aasthadua123/gridnet/README.md

 ## Introduction

-> This is a social networking framework designed from the ground-up using node, mongo and the front end is designed in ReactJS.
+> This is a social networking framework designed from the ground-up using node, mongo and the front end is designed in Angular 6.

 ## How To